-1 https://ceph.org/assets/2016.Criteria.pdf pg 21
+https://media.ceph.org/documents/2021.Criteria.pdf pg 21

 Finding Practicum Opportunities

 Students may utilize the resources below as a starting point to identify practicum experiences.
 In addition to these resources, students are encouraged to explore opportunities through networking; information sessions and events; personal and BSPH-related connections including alumni and mentors; previous and/or current employers; speaking with academic network advisers and other faculty (see faculty directory); exploring the Centers and Institutes directory; and connecting with outside agencies and organizations.